Mudit0704/Stock_Portfolio_Simulator/Stonks/res/SETUP-README.txt

 Due to API limitations this application can process upto 5 stocks without trouble.
 If you add more than 5 different stocks at a time, the application will take time to load the stock data, please keep trying.

-Please note, that the application does not persist the portfolio data unless the user explicitly decides to do so by choosing option "4" in the startup menu.
-But it does so once the user asks for it and loads the portfolio data as well.
+Please note, the application will not persist the portfolio unless the user explicitly specifies through the menu option "4".